More Americans than forecast applied for unemployment insurance payments last week, another sign the labor market is struggling to improve.

 The Federal Open Market Committee, which sets the course of central bank policy, begins a two-day meeting on June 19.
 The group may address a cooling expansion, weaker job growth and the financial crisis in Europe.

 Companies looking to cut costs amid sluggish growth could add more to the lot of unemployed.
-Verizon Communications Inc. (VZ), the second-largest U.S. phone company, offered exit packages to 1,700 technicians and call-center workers, a move that may lead to hundreds of job cuts if enough employees don’t volunteer.
+Verizon Communications Inc. (VZ:US), the second-largest U.S. phone company, offered exit packages to 1,700 technicians and call-center workers, a move that may lead to hundreds of job cuts if enough employees don’t volunteer.

 Other data show companies may be more optimistic about the labor market.
 For the first time since 2008, businesses held positive outlooks on hiring in consecutive quarters in all four regions of the country and in all industries, according to a survey by staffing company Manpower Inc. that showed hiring plans should pick up in the third quarter.